numpy/numpy/doc/source/reference/arrays.datetime.rst

 .. deprecated:: 2.5
-  The generic units of `timedelta64` are deprecated since NumPy 2.5 and will raise an error in the future.
+  The generic units of `timedelta64` are deprecated in NumPy 2.5 and will raise an error in the future.